Disability History Month runs annually from 22 November to 22 December.

 Despite some good or improved policies and the roll out of Mental Health First Aiders, under performance management disabled members are still more likely than non disabled staff to receive a developing box mark.

-Disability is the only area of the Equality Act 2010 where an employer can positively discriminate in areas of recruitment i.e. the guaranteed interview scheme.
+Disability is the only area of the Equality Act 2010 where an employer can take positive action in areas of recruitment i.e. the guaranteed interview scheme.
 However many fail to realise that this could include taking elements of specific jobs to create a role that a disabled member of staff could do.
 The DWP as a leader of Disability Confident must be held as an exemplar in how it treats disabled staff: it must be forward thinking in its aims to keeping disabled members in work including promoting job sharing where possible.

 Workplace Adjustment delays